Customize settings for each website in Safari on Mac

 Pop-up Windows: Choose whether the website can show pop-up windows.

-Camera: Choose whether the website can use your camera.
+Camera: Choose whether the website can use the camera.

-Microphone: Choose whether the website can use your microphone.
+Microphone: Choose whether the website can use the microphone.

-Screen Sharing: Choose whether the website can use your camera and microphone.
+Screen Sharing: Choose whether the website can use the camera and microphone.